fubinf/sedrila/docs/internal_notes.md

   and a few others.
 - The script that computes the "value earned" effort hours
     - finds all `submission.yaml checked` commits that were made by an instructor
-    - extract the list of accepted tasks from them, and
+    - extracts the list of accepted tasks from them, and
-    - tabulate those tasks and compute the sum of their timevalues (taken from `course.json`).
+    - tabulates those tasks and computes the sum of their timevalues (taken from `course.json`).
 - That script can also tabulate what the instructor did not accept, which makes practical a rule that says a task will only count if it gets accepted no later than upon second (or third?) try.
-  No such mechanism is implemented so far, though.

 ## 3. Instructors student work acceptance process architecture